franc6/snips-hassio-addon/snips-base/README.md

 assistant withs skills that run only on snips as well as skills that work through Home Assistant.

+## Alpha Quality Software
+Currently, this is "alpha quality" software.
+This means that some features may be untested, and there may be breaking changes between updates.
+That said, most of the features are of "beta quality", and have been tested extensively.
+The features which need the most testing are:

+- Google Cloud Text-to-Speech
+- Amazon Polly
+- Snips assistants which use javascript-based skills
+- More variety of skills and Home Assistant snippets

 ## Features
 - Works only with satellites
 - Configuration of snips skills (via Web UI or your favorite text editor)